GoblinArchives/LiminalHorror/Adventures/Conversions/The Isle.md

 ### **Checks**

-Any time the text calls for a check (Stretgth Check, etc) using the Liminal Horror Save mechanics.
-You can have it be a comprable Save to the Isle's attributes (Strength = STR) or have it be whatever makes sense for the narrative and not dictacted by the text.
+Any time the text calls for a check (Strength Check, etc) using the Liminal Horror Save mechanics.
+You can have it be a comprable Save to the Isle's attributes (Strength = STR) or have it be whatever makes sense for the narrative and not dictated by the text.

 ### **Stress**